 - It’s rough on the hands/gloves.
 This isn’t such a big problem right now because I’m not moving the rocks around on a daily basis.
 But moving them from the truck to the grow bed (and moving them out when I realized that the red cinder was too big) shredded my gloves and nails.

 - Cleaning lava rocks are a huge hassle.
 They are very dusty and dirty and cleaning this one truckload took me a whole day.
 I basically kept the hose running 8 hours straight.
 When I was done, I was left with a large mound of crunchy dirt that filled up an entire wheel barrow.
-I couldn’t dump this debris in my yard and it was
+I couldn’t dump this debris in my yard and it was heavy sediment that I had a difficult time shooting into the gutter.

 But overall, I really like working with black cinder as a media.
 It does what I need it to do, it has the great advantage of more room to house good bacteria, and most importantly it’s cheap.